Ch4s3/-pursu.es/source/2016-11-29-webpack-2-and-middleman-4.html.markdown

 source, it's [here](https://github.com/Ch4s3/-pursu.es) on Github.

 If you would like to learn more about Webpack, they have a great [tutorial](https://webpack.js.org/guides/get-started/) and docs.

----
-If you enjoyed this post, follow me on twitter [@ChaseGilliam](https://twitter.com/ChaseGilliam), or on [Github](https://github.com/Ch4s3).
-Sometimes I'm funny.